 One-Eyed Jacks is a 1961 Western directed by and starring Marlon Brando.
-It was supposed to be an adaptation of the 1956 novel The Authentic Death of Hendry Jones by Charles Neider.
-However, the film proved to be an In Name Only adaptation with a story that had virtually nothing to do with the source material.Note
+Although originally intended to be an adaptation of the 1956 novel The Authentic Death of Hendry Jones by Charles Neider, the film tells an original story that has virtually nothing to do with the source material.note

-Rio (Brando) and Dad Longworth (Karl Malden) are outlaws and partners in crime.
-The film opens in 1880 with Rio and Dad robbing a bank in Mexico.
+Rio (Brando) and Dad Longworth (Karl Malden) are partners in crime who rob a Mexican bank in 1880.
 They make their escape but stop running too soon, and the rurales swoop down on them.
 Dad and Rio flee into the desert, with the cops giving chase; Rio's horse is shot.
 With only one horse left, Dad and Rio decide that Dad will make a break for it, get a second horse, and come back for Rio.
 Unfortunately for Rio, once Dad makes his escape with a good horse and a bag full of gold, he decides to keep going.
 Rio is arrested.

 Five years pass before Rio breaks out of jail.
-Eventually he tracks down Dad, who has not only gone straight, but has become the sheriff of Monterey, CA. Rio pretends that there are no hard feelings but secretly plots to both rob the bank in Monterey and kill Dad.
-Rio's desire for revenge is complicated, however, when he falls in love with Dad's beautiful stepdaughter Louisa.
+Eventually he tracks down Dad, who has not only gone straight, but has become the sheriff of Monterey, California.
+Rio pretends that there are no hard feelings but secretly plots to both rob the bank in Monterey and kill Dad.
+Rio's desire for revenge is complicated, however, when he falls in love with Dad's beautiful stepdaughter Louisa (Pina Pellicer).

 Not to be confused with novel One-Eyed Jacks.